U.S. Route 730: Oregon

 US 730 begins at a partial cloverleaf interchange with I-84 and US 30 at Boardman Junction, located east of the city of Boardman in Morrow County.
 The highway, a continuation of Columbia River Highway No. 2, travels northeast across a Union Pacific rail line and passes the Umatilla National Wildlife Refuge on the Columbia River before reaching the city of Irrigon.
 From Irrigon, US 730 continues northeast along the Columbia River into Umatilla County and becomes 6th Street in the city of Umatilla.
 The highway intersects I-82 and US 395 in a diamond interchange and forms a short concurrency with US 395.
 US 730 continues east through the unincorporated community of McNary and the northern terminus of Oregon Route 207 (OR 207) in rural Umatilla County.
 The highway turns northeastward along Lake Wallula and intersects OR 37 at Cold Springs Junction, providing connections north to the Warehouse Beach Recreation Area and Hat Rock State Park on the Columbia River and south to the city of Pendleton.
 US 730 heads into Washington, traveling between a Union Pacific rail line and the canyon walls of the Columbia River Gorge.
-An ODOT survey measuring traffic volume for any average day of the year, expressed in terms of annual average daily traffic (AADT), was conducted in 2011 on US 730 and calculated that the busiest section of the highway in Oregon was at its interchange with I-82, serving 11,800 vehicles, while the least busy section of the highway was at the Washington state line, serving 2,500 vehicles.
+An ODOT survey measuring traffic volume conducted in 2011 on US 730 calculated that the busiest section of the highway in Oregon was at its interchange with I-82, serving 11,800 vehicles, on average, while the least busy section of the highway was at the Washington state line, serving 2,500 vehicles.

 Washington

 US 730 continues north from Oregon along Lake Wallula and around Clover Hill, reaching Wallula Junction in Walla Walla County.
 The highway intersects its spur route and turns east towards its eastern terminus at US 12 south of the community of Wallula.
-Every year, WSDOT conducts a series of surveys on its highways in the state to measure traffic volume, expressed in terms of AADT.
-In 2012, WSDOT calculated that the Washington section of US 730 served between 1,500 and 2,400 vehicles per day.
+In 2012, WSDOT calculated that the Washington section of US 730 served between 1,500 and 2,400 vehicles per day, on average.